-Explore the College of Arts & Sciences programs, centers and initiatives that further the UW’s commitment to diversity, equity and inclusion on and off-campus.
+Explore the College of Arts & Sciences programs, centers and initiatives that further the UW’s commitment to diversity, equity, inclusion and access (DEIA) on and off-campus.

 The world is complex.
 A mind-boggling mix of cultures, beliefs, histories and ecosystems.
 Because we’re all connected more than ever, finding common ground while respecting differences is an increasingly valued skill.
 It is also the hallmark of a UW Arts & Sciences education.
 Explore our divisions.